Acousmodules

 - paste this line of text and press Enter key: sudo xattr -rd com.apple.quarantine /Library/Audio/Plug-Ins/VST3/*

-32 bits VST2 versions
+About 32 bits VST2 versions

 The .dll files can be placed in the folder of your choice, provided of course it is indicated to the host that you use.
 Resource files needed for the plugin are uncompressed at first launch and placed in a folder next to the dll.